 How often do Rottweilers need vet visits?
 Take your Rottweiler to the vet once a year for general health checkups.
 Like all dog breeds, Rottweilers need regular immunizations, including their rabies vaccine every one to three years.

-If you decide to spay or neuter your Rottweiler, you’ll want to talk to your vet about what age your dog should be.
+It is recommended that you spay or neuter your Rottweiler.
+You’ll want to talk to your vet about what age your dog should be.

 What medications do Rottweilers need to prevent fleas, ticks, and heartworms?
-Your Rottweiler’s vet can advise you on what medications to give your dog for preventing pests like fleas, ticks, and heartworms, which are threats throughout the United States.
+Your Rottweiler’s vet can advise you on what medications to give your dog to prevent pests like fleas, ticks, and heartworms, which are threats throughout the United States.
 Discuss proper preventive treatment with your dog’s vet.

 What type of grooming do Rottweilers need?
 Rottweiler care is generally straightforward compared to other breeds.
 Their short coats are relatively low maintenance.
 They tend to shed twice a year, but they may lose fur more frequently depending on the individual dog.
 Brush your Rottweiler’s coat once a week to keep it nice and shiny.
 Consider brushing them more often in spring and winter months when they’re at peak shedding stages.